DegreeCalc

 District of Columbia College Costs Overview

 District of Columbia is home to 4+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at DC public universities is $7,200 per year, which is 34% below the national average of $10,940.
+The average in-state tuition at DC public universities is $7,200 per year, which is 34% below the national planning benchmark of $10,940.
 When you add room and board ($16,200/year), the total annual cost of attending a public university in District of Columbia reaches $23,400.

 Private universities in District of Columbia average $48,600 per year in tuition alone, making a 4-year private degree approximately $259,200 including room and board.
 For students seeking a more affordable path, District of Columbia community colleges charge an average of just $3,600 per year, offering significant savings for the first two years before transferring to a four-year institution.